justinpotato41/Monogame-Template-With-Libraries/README.md

 ## Fun Part
 In the "Content" folder are three important folder:
 * The "ART" folder holds the art that you make
-* The "SCENES" folder holds all the scenes you make
 * The "SCRIPTS" folder holds all the script you make Of course you dont need to adapt to this conventions